 A poll is a type of short survey that gathers information about a product, organization, or event.
 Polls provide a quick way to collect data from your target audience, as users choose their preferred answer from a set of pre-selected options.

 Many political candidates and parties use polls to get an idea of how the people will vote in an election.
 For example, you might receive a phone call asking how you plan to vote on upcoming issues.
-You’re also completing a poll when you vote in the election itself!
+You’re also completing a political survey poll when you vote in the election itself!

 What’s the difference between polls and surveys?